Can Parents Get Compensation When Their Children Get Injured?

 In New York, a parent can sue on a child’s behalf if their child’s injury was a result of another entity or person’s negligence.
 Children have a right to compensation if they experience permanent injury or disability, emotional distress, or pain and suffering.

 Parents or guardians may be eligible to receive compensation for current and future medical bills related to the child’s injury.
+In addition, parents may be able to recover certain expenses they personally incur, such as out-of-pocket medical costs and lost income while caring for their injured child.

 When is Compensation Available?

 Monetary compensation is awarded if the person or organization is found liable.
-This means your child was injured because the person or entity (such as a daycare, or sports or social organization) acted negligently.
-Compensation is awarded for many types of injuries.
+This means your child was injured because the person or entity (such as a daycare, sport, or social organization) acted negligently.

 Injury at School